 6.8 At the Academy staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
-We make reference to the Home Office's Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance for more information.
+We make reference to the Home Office's Preventing youth violence and gang involvement and Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance for more information.